 The COVID-19 Community Response Fund, a collaboration between United Way of Calgary and Area and The City of Calgary (including the Calgary Emergency Management Agency) was a city-wide effort to ensure that social service agencies in Calgary and area could quickly provide emergency funds to the most vulnerable people in our community.

-The COVID-19 Community Response Fund has granted over $10.3 million to 195 local agencies, to date.
+The COVID-19 Community Response Fund granted over $13.1 million to 181 local agencies.

 We will continue to work closely with Alberta Health Services, Calgary Foundation, Indigenous leaders, government at all levels, and other partners on a city-wide, collaborative effort to support our community’s urgent needs during this public health crisis.

 How we’re supporting our community: